The answer to the meta is the number that has been left out of the grid in 4 places

 Had to flail to get 250.
 But googling various informal recipe conversions I stumbled on the correct incorrect answer rather than a correct incorrect answer of 236.8

-whimsy 21:17 · about 1 month ago
+whimsy 21:17 · 3 months ago

 Yup -- I had it to three decimal points.
 Are you certain this isn't merely your 236.588th meta construction, Ben?
 In any case, as they say, Good on you! -- and many thanks for the puzzles!